sarah11918/scc2021/about.md

     weight: 1

 ---
-The Summerside Community Choir is an open membership (no audition required!), mixed-voice community choir who welcomes new (and returning!) members at the beginning of each term to work towards an end-of-term concert.
+The Summerside Community Choir is an open membership, mixed-voice community choir who welcomes new members at the beginning of each term to work towards an end-of-term concert.
 We perform two Christmas concerts in December and two spring concerts in May or June and may have extra events throughout the term.

 In 1978, Bill Leuty had a dream to start a community choir in Summerside, PEI, Canada.
-He was able to make this dream a reality, and in 2013 the 70-plus member Summerside Community Choir celebrated thirty-five years of choral music.
+He was able to make this dream a reality, and in 2018 the 50-plus member Summerside Community Choir celebrated forty years of choral music.

-In 2014, our 40-member choir celebrated the 150th anniversary of the 1864 Charlottetown Conference with an all-Canadian "Together In Song" Concert Tour across PEI.

 The Summerside Community Choir sings under the direction of Dr. Margot Rejskind.